OWASP/owasp-mastg/Document/Testcases/0x01a_OMTG-DATAST_Android.md

 editor.putString("password", "supersecret");
 editor.commit();
 ```

-> Please note that `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE` were deprecated in API 17.
-Although this may not affect newer devices, applications compiled with android:targetSdkVersion set prior to 17 may still be affected, if they run on OS prior to Android 4.2 (`JELLY_BEAN_MR1`).

 Once the activity is called, the file key.xml is created with the provided data.
 This code is violating several best practices.